fsi-open/datasource/README.md

 **You can find available extensions documentation in doc folder.**

-In general there are three types of extensions: extensions for DataSource, driver, and field.
+In general there are three types of extensions: DataSource extensions, Driver extension, and Field extensions.

 All parts of this component use Symfony's EventDispatcher (``Symfony\Component\EventDispatcher\EventDispatcher``) to manage events.

-### Extensions for DataSource ###
+### DataSource extensions ###

 Each extension must implement interface ``FSi\Component\DataSource\DataSourceExtensionInterface``.
 Method ``loadSubscribers`` must return array of objects that (if any) must implement ``Symfony\Component\EventDispatcher\EventSubscriberInterface``.
 Method ``loadDriverExtensions`` must return array of objects that (if any) must be valid driver extensions (see below).

-Each of subscribers can subscribe to one of following events:
+Each of subscribers can subscribe to one or many of following events:
-(list contains key, that is const of ``FSi\Component\DataSource\Event\DataSourceEvents`` and passed argument, that is defined in ``FSi\Component\DataSource\Event\DataSourceEvent`` namespace)
+(list contains key, that is const of ``FSi\Component\DataSource\Event\DataSourceEvents`` and event method's argument, which is defined in ``FSi\Component\DataSource\Event\DataSourceEvent`` namespace)

 * ``PRE_BIND_PARAMETERS`` - ``ParametersEventArgs``